 And despite my own hesitations, Short also believes that when “the sagas describe feats of extraordinary strength” they “may not entirely be heroic exaggeration”.

-Vikings have been found to weigh up to 140 kg based on archeological evidence, and were described as stronger than most people they encountered.
-The sagas tell of extreme feats of strength, and while that may be exaggerated, analysis of skeletal Norse remains does show evidence of larger-than-average muscle mass.
+Vikings have been found to weigh up to 140 kg (309 lbs) in archeological findings, and were described as stronger (on average) than most people they encountered.
+The sagas reveal feats of great strength, and while that may be exaggerated, analysis of skeletal remains show larger-than-average muscle mass.